ansible/workshops/exercises/ansible_network/9-tower-workflow/README.md

    ![configure backup node](images/configure-backup.png)

-## Step 3: Add the Backup Job Template
+## Step 3: Add the Configure Banner Job Template

 1. Hover over the *Backup* node and click the green **+** symbol.
 The **ADD A TEMPLATE** window will appear again.